juleshansen/oop/individual/individual.md

 ## Idea 1: the "z" factor

 Look back at the result obtained in part 2.1 and part 3.2.2 (see images below).
-Where does this difference come from ?
-What changes should you make to your scripting languages (arguments) and to `ShapeFactory` so that these results are identical ?
+Where does this difference come from?
+What changes should you make to your scripting languages (arguments) and to `ShapeFactory` so that these results are identical?

 | result of part 2 | result of part 3 |
 | :-: | :-: |